Virginia Psychology Doctorate Programs

 Acquiring your license to practice psychology at a professional level in the state of Virginia requires years of school and cooperation with the Virginia Psychology Board.
 You’ll have to accomplish several different tasks en route to acquiring your license and these tasks and tests will take place over a seven-year period, at least.

-Individuals hopeful to acquire their license for practice in Virginia must first start by achieving their bachelor’s and master’s degree from a certified facility.
 Pursuing a bachelor’s degree will take up to four years of full-time study that will entail nearly 120 total credit hours.
-Moving on from a bachelor’s degree, students will proceed to acquire their Masters of Science or Masters of Arts degrees.
-Your Master’s degree will take an additional two years and up to 54 total credits depending on the institution.
-In order to get into an MA program, you’ll have to submit your GMAT and GRE scores.
+Moving on from a bachelor’s degree, students will proceed to acquire a master’s degree.
+Your master’s degree will take an additional two years and up to 54 total credits depending on the institution.
+In order to get into a master’s program, you’ll have to submit your GMAT and GRE scores in most cases.

 After your Master’s is complete, you’ll move on toward your doctoral work.
 You’ll want to graduate with a Doctor of Psychology (PsyD degree) or the Doctor of Philosophy (Ph.D.) in psychology.
 There are differences between the two degrees, so refer to the APA website for their distinctions.
 During your doctoral program, you’ll have to complete at least three years of study while providing evidence of an internship.
 Some studies will require you to engage in a hands-on practicum as well.